shiplu/mars-rover/README.md

     X Y D
     MMM...

 Here first line defines grid length and width.
-Next line is the initial postion of a rover.
+Next line is the initial position of a rover.
 X and W is the length and width-wise co-ordinate.
 Co-ordinates stars from 1.
-X and Y has following constrait for the value.
+X and Y has following constraint for the value.

     1 <= X <= L
     1 <= Y <= W

 D is the direction of the rover.
-It can be any N, E, S, and W which mean  North, Eash, South, and West respectively.
+It can be any N, E, S, and W which mean  North, East, South, and West respectively.

-Last line contains move sequeces of this rover.
+Last line contains move sequences of this rover.
 A rove can move forward, turn left, or turn right.
 These moves are denoted by M, L, and R respectively.

 Sample Input
 ------------